Prag8855/aab/content/guides/blue-card.md

 If you can't get a Blue Card, there are other [residence permits](/glossary/Aufenthaltstitel) that let you work in Germany:

 - **[Work visa](/glossary/Work%20Visa)**
     No minimum salary.
 No university degree required.
-In some cases, you might need professional training. {# Ambiguous #} - [How to apply](/guides/work-visa)
+In some cases, you might need professional training. - [How to apply](/guides/work-visa)
 - **[[Working Holiday Visa]]** and **[[Youth Mobility Visa]]**
     Work in Germany for 1 year.
 No minimum salary.
 No education required.
 Only for young people from certain countries.
 - **[[Internship visa]]**